Depression in Children and Teens - Topic Overview

 - Stressful events, such as changing schools,

-going through a divorce, or having a death in the family.
+going through a divorce, or losing a close family member or friend.

 medicines, such as